 In order to earn the status of Journeyman Wizard from the Grey School of Wizardry, Apprentices must complete a Major.
 This covers a series of classes that increase in complexity, within one field and usually in one department.
 Completing a Major helps you gain the intellectual and magickal maturity that comes from disciplined, intensive study of one subject.
 You may also choose to add a Minor, which offers a way of diversifying your experience or further supporting your main focus, through a smaller set of related classes.
 As you learn more about a particular body of knowledge, you build on existing information and ask questions which can further not just your own understanding but the field as a whole.
 Some of these programs are departmental, concerning only a single color of magick.
 Others are interdisciplinary, their requirements spread across several departments.

-An Apprentice who completes the requirements for a Minor in every department – or some combination of Majors and Minors which also covers the entire school spectrum – would be recognized as a Wizard of the Lesser Rainbow.
-An Apprentice who earns a Major in every department would be recognized as a Wizard of the Greater Rainbow.
-Apprentices can declare a "Rainbow Minor" and take one class (at any level) in all 16 departments.
+An Apprentice who completes the requirements for a Minor in every department – or some combination of Majors and Minors which also covers the entire school spectrum – would be recognized as a Wizard of the Lesser Prism.
+An Apprentice who earns a Major in every department would be recognized as a Wizard of the Greater Prism.
+Apprentices can declare a "Prism Minor" and take one class (at any level) in all 16 departments.
 Apprentices become eligible to choose a Major/Minor upon entering the second Level.

 Choosing at least one Major is required; choosing a Minor is optional.
 The choice must be made before entering the third level.
 This allows enough time to sample classes before choosing, but requires some commitment before moving from the very basic to the intermediate classes.